 The announcement comes amid ongoing monetary challenges in Somalia, where the national shilling has struggled since the central government’s collapse in the early 1990s.

-The decision comes after years of waiting for Somalia’s federal government to establish a unified national currency.
-“We have been waiting for a long time for a unified government to create a unified Somali shilling, but it does not appear,” President Deni stated, explaining the motivation behind this significant monetary initiative.
+After waiting for years for Somalia’s federal government to create a single national currency, the decision was made.
+In order to clarify the rationale for this important financial endeavor, President Deni said, “We have been waiting for a unified government to create a unified Somali shilling, but it does not appear.”

 The announcement comes amid ongoing monetary challenges in Somalia, where the national shilling has struggled since the central government’s collapse in the early 1990s.
-The country’s financial system currently relies heavily on U.S. dollars every transactions.
+The country’s financial system currently relies heavily on U.S. dollars for every transaction.

 Despite efforts to revive Somalia’s Central Bank in the late 2000s, the country’s monetary system remains fragmented.
 Mobile money has emerged as a crucial financial tool, providing essential services to millions of Somalis in the absence of a developed banking sector.